Twisted circle compactification of $\mathcal{N}=4$ SYM and its Holographic Dual: Holographic Description

 \subsubsection{D3$^\prime$-brane probe with moduli space}

 Now let us consider a D3-brane probe extended in $x^{\mu}=(t,x^{1},x^{2},\phi)$ but such that $\phi_{i} = Q \phi$, that is, the D3-brane wraps the three $U(1)$ subgroups of the $R$-symmetry directions.
+The metric and four-form potential pulled back onto this D3-brane worldvolume,

+exhibit perfect cancellation so that there is a probe moduli space

 This is a particularly interesting configuration, as it effectively undoes the twisting procedure for both the soliton and quotiented Poincar\'e AdS backgrounds.
 The untwisting is immediately obvious in the latter case, but less trivial for the soliton background.
-The metric and four-form potential pulled back onto this D3-brane worldvolume,

-exhibit perfect cancellation so that there is a probe moduli space.

-From our discussion of the dual field theory in section \ref{qft}, we naturally expect such probe moduli spaces.
-Consider a classical vacuum of the $SU(N)$ theory where the gauge symmetry is broken to $SU(N-3)\times U(1)^3$, where the VEVs for $U(1)^3$ follow the arrangement \eqref{higgs0} at the root of the Higgs branch.
-In the large-$N$ limit, the vacuum is ``mostly gapped" and the dynamics of the Higgs branch is seen in the probe limit alone.
-Analogous interpretation applies for the probe moduli space in the AdS quotient geometry.
+We now explain how these additional moduli are consistent with the dual field theory picture presented in section \ref{qft}.
+Consider a classical vacuum of the $SU(N)$ theory where the gauge symmetry is broken to $SU(N-3)\times U(1)^3$ with a VEV of the form,

+The final three entries follow the arrangement \eqref{higgs0} at the root of a Higgs branch.
+We can now explore the Higgs branch moduli space emanating from this vacuum by turning on block diagonal VEVs for the remaining scalars $\{Y_{\tilde a}\}$ comprising of a vanishing $(N-3)$-dimensional block, and non-vanishing 3-dimensional block with entries given as in \eqref{higgs1}.
+This pattern of VEVs breaks the gauge group to $SU(N-3)\times U(1)$.
+The unbroken $SU(N-3)$ is gapped by the induced Chern-Simons terms, while the leftover $U(1)$ yields a modulus.
+In the large-$N$ theory, the unbroken $U(1)$ factor and its modulus should be realised naturally via a probe brane with vanishing potential in the dual geometry.
+This is precisely what we have seen for the AdS-soliton above.

+The argument can be extended very similarly to the case of the ${\mathbb Z}_N$-symmetric phase \eqref{clock}.
+This is achieved by considering a block diagonal representation of scalar VEVs consisting of the ${\mathbb Z}_{N-3}$-symmetric block at large-$N$ and a three dimensional probe block of the type described above, dual to a probe D3$^\prime$-brane in the AdS-Poincar\'e quotient background.